equalitie/deflect/doc/architecture.md

 (generally because of a high traffic) are rotated out while othes are rotated in by updating DNS records for all protected website in the dnet.

+### Dnet

+A dnet, or Deflect network, is a set of edges that have an identical configuration.
+This means that all edges of a dnet can serve the same set of websites.

+Edges are rotated in and out always within a dnet.
+Dnets are configured through Edgemanage, which runs on the controller.
+Dnet configuration includes the list of edges in the dnet and the number of edges that must be in rotation at any given moment.

 ### Origin server

 An [origin server](https://tools.ietf.org/html/rfc7230#section-2.1) is a machine